 Estimated loan approval time:

-According to Credibile.sg, you’ll be able to complete the digital application in under 5 minutes and receive same-day approval.
+According to Credible.sg, you’ll be able to complete the digital application in under 5 minutes and receive same-day approval.

 Loan breakdown:

-So, you probably realised that this loan isn’t coming from a bank—and you’d be right because Credible.sg is actually a licensed money lender.
-And if the company’s name didn’t clue you in, the exorbitant interest rates might’ve.
+So, you probably realised that this loan isn’t coming from a bank—and you’d be right because Credible.sg is actually a platform that helps you connect to licensed moneylenders.
+And if the company’s name didn’t clue you in, the slightly higher interest rates might’ve.

 You’re probably thinking—why would I opt for a loan with a 14% interest rate when banks are offering way lower than that.
-Well, because licensed money lenders like Credible.sg, are less stringent with the requirements surrounding credit score.
+Well, Credible.sg serves borrowers who are looking for alternatives to banks—which may mean borrowers with less than perfect credit scores are still eligible to apply.
 That’s the main draw.
 While interest rates are low for banks, you might not even be able to get your foot through the door with a bad credit score.
-So when all else fails, a licensed moneylender might be your only option.
+So when all else fails, a platform like Credible.sg might be your best option.

 On the bright side, you dodge early repayment and restructuring fees, plus there are no pesky processing charges.
 Whether you’re a full-time employee or a freelancer figuring it out as you go, they’ve got you covered—and the best part?
 You get your loan funds on the same day.